Grimy/om_overlap/README.md

 * Bonding (including triplex bonding), debonding, calcification, and duplication don't add any latency.

-* Conversion glyphs add 1 latency, with an exception: if an input used is never ever grab, the first conversion glyph is 0 latency.
+* Conversion glyphs add 1 latency, with an exception: if an input is never ever grabbed, the first conversion glyph it goes through is 0 latency.

 * Any movement adds 1 latency.
-It's often (but not always) possible to place the input on top of the output, such that the last set of inputs don't require any movement.
+Usually, inputs are placed directly on top of the output, such that the last set of inputs doesn't require any movement.
+However, movement is still required for some specific situations.

 * Dropping onto the output adds 1 latency.
 This is avoidable in three cases: infinite output, using a spare atom as a wand, or when the output is never grabbed.

 ## Theoretical minimums

 Unless otherwise specified, D=0.
-Infinites never have drop latency.

 ### Main campaign